University of Oxford, University College

 Mikołaj Barczentewicz is a Senior Lecturer (Associate Professor) in Law and the Research Director of the Law and Technology Hub at the University of Surrey.
 His research spans technology law and policy, applications of technology in legal practice and research, UK and EU public law, and legal philosophy.
 Mikołaj approaches those topics combining traditional methods of law and philosophy with computational methods, building on his experience as a professional computer programmer.

-Mikołaj is also a Research Associate of the University of Oxford Centre for Technology and Global Affairs, a Research Associate of the University of Oxford Programme for the Foundations of Law and Constitutional Government, and a Fellow of the Stanford Law School and University of Vienna Transatlantic Technology Law Forum.
+Mikołaj is also a Research Associate of the University of Oxford Centre for Technology and Global Affairs, a Research Associate of the University of Oxford Programme for the Foundations of Law and Constitutional Government, a Fellow of the Stanford Law School and University of Vienna Transatlantic Technology Law Forum, and a Senior Scholar at the International Center for Law & Economics.

 Before joining Surrey, Mikołaj taught Constitutional Law, Jurisprudence, European Union Law and Roman Law at the University of Oxford.
 He was also a Visiting Scholar at the University of Melbourne.
 Mikołaj is a Fellow of the Higher Education Academy.

 Mikołaj published in the Oxford Journal of Legal Studies, Modern Law Review, Law Quarterly Review, Public Law, Connecticut Law Review and in other journals and edited collections (for details see the Research papers page).
 He also blogs (e.g., at the UK Constitutional Law Blog, see the Blog section of this website).